Cray-HPE/docs-csm/operations/hmcollector/adjust_hmcollector_resource_limits_requests.md

    ncn-m001# git push
    ```

-10. __If this document was referenced during an upgrade procure, then skip__ Otherwise, continue on to [Redeploy cray-hms-hmcollector with new resource limits and requests](#redeploy-cray-hms-hmcollector) for the the new resource limits and requests to take effect.
+10. **If this document was referenced during an upgrade procure, then skip.** Otherwise, continue on to [Redeploy cray-hms-hmcollector with new resource limits and requests](#redeploy-cray-hms-hmcollector)
+    for the the new resource limits and requests to take effect.

 <a name="redeploy-cray-hms-hmcollector"></a>

 ## Redeploy cray-hms-hmcollector with new resource limits and requests

 1. Determine the version of HM Collector:

     ```console